DiscordCards/Translation/README.md

 - Do not suggest inappropriate translations.
 - Check Context tab for info on how it's structured.
 - Check English version for context.
+- `_emoji` is not to be translated, Snazzah will modify this.
+- `_name` is the name of the language, in the native language.